.png)

 A Tennessee registered agent is the person or business that accepts legal papers, tax notices, and government mail for your company.
 Some people refer to them as "statutory agents" or "resident agents."
 Different names, same job: giving the state a reliable, in-state contact for official correspondence.

-Every business entity in Tennessee needs one.
+Most business entities that file with the Tennessee Secretary of State need one, including LLCs, corporations, nonprofits, LPs, and LLPs.
 The law is spelled out in Tennessee Code §§ 48-15-101 (corporations) and 48-208-101 (LLCs).
-Your agent must have a physical street address in Tennessee and be available during regular business hours.
-Skip this requirement, and the Secretary of State rejects your filing.
+Your agent must have a physical street address in Tennessee and maintain an office at that same address.
+A filing that does not include a registered agent and registered office will be returned or rejected by the Secretary of State.

 Tennessee registered agent requirements